maxfortun/home-enterprise/README.md

 1. ...

 ### Server requirements
-- Ports for the following services need to be accessible via internet.
+- Ports for the following services need to be accessible via the internet.
-If servers are on a private network(10/8, 172.16/12, 192.168/16), port forwarding needs to be set up on a WAN router.
+If servers are on a [private network](https://en.wikipedia.org/wiki/Private_network) (10/8, 172.16/12, 192.168/16), port forwarding needs to be set up on a WAN router.

 |service|ports|description
 |---|---|---|